-Bainum unveils plans for new ‘Baltimore Banner’ news site — and hires Kimi Yoshino, a top L.A.
+Bainum unveils plans for new Baltimore Banner news site — and hires Kimi Yoshino, a top L.A.
 Times editor, to run it

 The lofty name comes with a lofty budget: $15 million for its first year, with a plan to hire roughly 50 reporters.
 But Bainum says it will be essential that the Banner find outside revenue to support it beyond his initial investment.
 He said he expects the publication will be able to draw from subscriptions, a limited amount of advertising, philanthropic donations and, eventually, fees from events or e-commerce.

-Yoshino said that while she hasn’t determined specific beats yet, she expects the Banner will cover City Hall, education, criminal justice and inequality in addition to providing more “service” coverage.
+Yoshino said that while she hasn’t determined specific beats yet, she expects the Banner will cover city hall, education, criminal justice and inequality in addition to providing more “service” coverage.
 The Banner will also cover sports, culture and food.

-Throughout the process of conceiving of the Banner and selecting an editor, Bainum and his key deputy, Wall Street Journal veteran Imtiaz Patel, consulted widely with news leaders across the country, including those at digital start-ups such as Denver’s Colorado Sun and Memphis’s Daily Memphian, as well as nonprofit journalism leaders at the Texas Tribune and ProPublica to explore different journalism models.
+Throughout the process of conceiving the Banner and selecting an editor, Bainum and his key deputy, Wall Street Journal veteran Imtiaz Patel, consulted widely with news leaders across the country, including those at digital start-ups such as Denver’s Colorado Sun and Memphis’s Daily Memphian, as well as nonprofit journalism leaders at the Texas Tribune and ProPublica to explore different journalism models.

-Patel, who will serve as CEO and Publisher of the Banner, stressed that the organization has focused first on building its business operation — his earliest hires were in areas like marketing, subscriptions and technology — so the journalists have a strong commercial institution to step into.
+Patel, who will serve as CEO and publisher of the Banner, stressed that the organization has focused first on building its business operation — his earliest hires were in areas like marketing, subscriptions and technology — so the journalists have a strong commercial institution to step into.
 Many other media start-ups, he said, are “a bunch of journalists trying to figure out what to do with subscriptions.”

 The Banner is also receiving support from the nonprofit Lenfest Institute for Journalism, which owns the Philadelphia Inquirer.

 “Wealthy, first-time owners are sometimes surprised by the business challenges of their new media ventures,” said Jim Friedlich, Lenfest’s executive director and CEO.
 “Launching a successful new local news brand almost always takes longer than its founders hope or expect.”
-Bainum, by contrast has his “eyes wide open.
+Bainum, by contrast, has his “eyes wide open.
 He has been studying the challenges facing local news for several years now and is committed to invest meaningfully and patiently.”

 Bainum will be chairman of the board.
-The Banner will exist under the umbrella of the not-for-profit Venetoulis Institute for Local Journalism, named for Bainum’s old friend and former Baltimore County executive Ted Venetoulis,
+The Banner will exist under the umbrella of the nonprofit Venetoulis Institute for Local Journalism, named for Bainum’s old friend and former Baltimore county executive Ted Venetoulis.

-Venetoulis had first approached Bainum about launching a digital news operation in 2015 and Bainum turned him down.
-But when Venetoulis tried again in 2020, Bainum was more receptive, and their discussion launched the months-long effort to buy the Sun from Tribune, and eventually to try to keep Tribune out of the hands of Alden Global Capital
+Venetoulis had first approached Bainum about launching a digital news operation in 2015, and Bainum turned him down.
+But when Venetoulis tried again in 2020, Bainum was more receptive, and their discussion launched the months-long effort to buy the Sun from Tribune, and eventually to try to keep Tribune out of the hands of Alden Global Capital.

 Venetoulis died suddenly this month just as Bainum was preparing to announce his new nonprofit, prompting Bainum to name it in his honor.